RetiredWizard/RGBMatrixDisp/README.md

     the adafruit_gfx library with Micropython the Python source version should be downloaded from github (https://github.com/adafruit/Adafruit_CircuitPython_GFX)

+.. py:method:: RGBMatrix.**polygon(points, color=1)**

+    The points argument is a list of points that make up a polygon.
+Each point is a list consisting of a row,col pair.
+The method will draw a straight line betweeen each of the points and then a final straight line between the last point and the first point, closing the polygon.

 .. py:method:: RGBMatrix.**circle(centrow,centcol,radius,color=1)**

     Draws a circle of radius and color (0-7) centered at points (centrow,centcol).
 There is likely